-1. One local little league field will improve its access to persons with disabilities.

-- 2. At least one recreational facility/program will establish and post easily identifiable policies and procedures for consumers with disabilities to request and receive individual assistance ensuring equal service. - 3.
+- 1. One local little league field will improve its access to persons with disabilities. - 2.
+At least one recreational facility/program will establish and post easily identifiable policies and procedures for consumers with disabilities to request and receive individual assistance ensuring equal service. - 3.
 A local library will establish a book (or film) discussion program that meets periodically to explore disability literature and its portrayal of Disability Culture. - 4.
+As a result of working cooperatively with other agencies, there will be an increase of integrated recreational opportunities for persons with disabilities. - 5.
+There will be an increase in the number of accessible faith-based organizations and institutions in Suffolk County. - 6.
+A community organization within the Center's service area will establish an ongoing after school social and recreational program targeting children with disabilities that is accessible and integrated and that meets on a regular basis. - 7.
+A local health club/fitness center will adopt a policy assuring the proper training of all personnel on disability sensitivity and awareness.

-A local health club/fitness center will adopt a policy assuring the proper training of all personnel on disability sensitivity and awareness. - F. Citizenship Advocacy - 1.
-Political candidates will adopt policies that ensure that meetings and rallies are held in accessible locations. - 2.
-There will be an increase in the number of consumers/staff that serve on community and statewide boards/committees/task forces that previously have not had representation from the disability community.
+- 1. Political candidates will adopt policies that ensure that meetings and rallies are held in accessible locations. - 2.
+There will be an increase in the number of consumers/staff that serve on community and statewide boards/committees/task forces that previously have not had representation from the disability community. - 3.
+At least one local government in Suffolk County will start providing agendas in an alternate format for/at publicly attended meetings. - 4.
+One or more community service organizations will establish a written agreement with SILO to provide disability awareness training for all of its members. - 5.
+There will be an increase in accessible polling sites within the Center's service area.
+A grass-roots peer run structured advocacy group will be established within the Center's service area to address statewide and local issues affecting people with disabilities and the community.
+Whenever possible these goals will be integrated with the center's priority and system change goals.